ReeceKidd/HeroAPITest/README.md

 # Interpretation
-My interpretation of the problem was to create an API that allows users to get products and for users and merchants to register, and return information. <br>
+My interpretation of the problem was to create an API that allows users to get products and for users and merchants to register and return information. <br>

 I'm aware that the instructions said to use the existing API but I didn't get any information returned using the /products call.
 I also didn't have the port information.
 If I have misinterpreted I'd be more than happy to give it another go.
 If this